LluisArevalo/LluisArevalo/README.md

 - 👾 I spare my free time playing videogames
 - 🎾 I play paddel and golf 🏌️‍♂️
 - 📚 I love reading and I have plenty of "pending" books around my office.
-Any recommendation about books?
+  Do you have any recommendation about books?
 Drop me a DM! 📫

 ## Find me